 Carly is an Insolvency Specialist whose practice encompasses all areas of corporate and personal insolvency litigation.
-Having made her mark very early in her career, since 2010 Carly has been consistently recommended as a Leading Junior in the Chambers UK Guide.
-In Chambers UK Guide 2019 she is recommended as a Leading Junior in both the fields of Commercial Dispute Resolution and Restructuring/Insolvency.
+Having made her mark very early in her career, since 2010 Carly has been consistently recommended as a Leading Individual in the Chambers UK Guide.
+In Chambers UK Guide 2020 she is recommended as a Leading Individual in both the fields of Commercial Dispute Resolution and Restructuring/Insolvency.

 She is described as an ‘excellent junior with a prolific commercial practice’.
 Clients say she is sensible and down-to-earth, fights cases with vigour and is proactive and able to quickly grasp the issues – “she manages to get results when they’re not expected and is a fighter”.
 She is ‘tenacious’ and ‘pugnacious’ when she needs to be, is extremely hard-working and has a good commercial attitude.
 As to her advocacy, she is described as “a superb advocate who is very sharp and always adds value”.
-She has earned a reputation for thoroughness: her preparation for hearings and conferences is described by the Legal 500 as simply ‘outstanding’.
-Chambers 2019 describes her as “Technically strong and an excellent advocate who applies commercial common sense where it is required.”
+She has earned a reputation for thoroughness: her preparation for hearings and conferences is described by the Legal 500 as simply “excellent on the law and extremely tenacious”.
+Chambers 2020 describes her as “a very sharp and strong advocate.”

 Carly was recently successful before the Court of Appeal in the Second Appeal in Yang v Official Receiver & Ors EWCA Civ 1465, clarifying a significant area of personal insolvency law on which there was no existing authority.